nymea/nymea-coap/README.md

-# QtCoap
+# nymea-coap

 Constrained Application Protocol (CoAP) library written in Qt.

-The QtCoap lib allowes you communicate with a CoAP server according to the [RFC7252](https://tools.ietf.org/html/rfc7252) standard.
+The nymea-coap lib allowes you communicate with a CoAP server according to the [RFC7252](https://tools.ietf.org/html/rfc7252) standard.

 =====================================================================
 ## Lib features